 Paragraph 3: Legal and Organizational Factors in Requirements Engineering

 Among the “involved requirements sources,” legal and organizational factors also exert significant influence.
 Legal statutes and regulatory requirements must be considered when defining system requirements.
 Additionally, legacy systems, with their existing functionalities and constraints, can pose obstacles to the requirements engineering process.
 Furthermore, aligning the aspirations of top-level management with project objectives is vital.
-These elements collectively resemble the intricate pieces of a strategic game that must be carefully maneuvered to achieve successful requirements engineering outcomes.
+These elements collectively resemble the intricate pieces of a strategic game that must be carefully maneuvered to achieve successful requirements engineering and IT business analysis outcomes.

 Example: The Security vs. Privacy Conflict